santhosh9528/HR-Analytics-PowerBI-Dashboard/README.md

 # 🧹 Data Cleaning & Preparation

-Before developing the dashboards, the dataset was prepared and transformed for analysis.
+Before developing the dashboards, the HR dataset was cleaned and prepared for analysis.

 The data preparation process included: